Faruq-Hameed/java_prgm_1_-_2/README.md

 ## Class
 A class defines the types of objects that can be created from it.
 It contains instance variables describing the object's data, a constructor or constructors used to create it, and methods that define its behavior.
 Objects are created from the class through constructors by using the new command.

+## Constructor Overloading
+With Constructor Overloading We can have multiple  alternative ways to create objects from a class.
+This is possible since a class may have multiple constructors.
+The technique of having two (or more) constructors in a class is known as constructor overloading.
+A class can have multiple constructors that differ in the number and/or type of their parameters.
+It's not, however, possible to have two constructors with the exact same parameters.

+A constructor can be called from another constructor using the this keyword, which refers to this object in question!.
+If a constructor calls another constructor, the constructor call must be the first command in the constructor.
+If any Constructor call must be the first statement in a constructor

+# Method Overloading